 Wei Hong Lo - 'Situated Visualisation to Enrich Sports Experience for On-site Spectators', supervised by Stefanie Zollmann and Holger Regenbrecht (Information Science).

-Pradeesh Parameswaran - Thesis title TBA, supervised by Andrew Trotman and David Eyers.
+Pradeesh Parameswaran - Identifying and ranking fake amazon reviews, supervised by Andrew Trotman and David Eyers.

-Franz Ombler - 'Extending PAPRIKA to improve its usefulness for cost-benefit and conjoint analysis', supervised by Michael Albert.
+Franz Ombler - 'Improving PAPRIKA', supervised by Michael Albert.

 Daniel Slack - 'Neural network models of visuomotor cognition', supervised by Ali Knott and Brendan McCane.